chpc-uofu/workflows-with-snakemake/Exercises/Solutions/Exercise2/README.md

-# Exercise 2 - Workflow using a wildcard
+# Solution to Exercise 2 - Workflow using a wildcard

-Modify your Snakefile from Exercise 1 (or use one of the Snakefiles from the Exercise1 solutions folder) so that your workflow can download data for several different locations such that those locations are not hard-coded as the inputs or outputs of rules.
-This will require use of the snakemake expand() function.

-The easiest way to do this is to provide expand() with a list of values to work with in your Snakefile.
-Just copy and paste this list of locations into the top of your Snakefile:
+With the locations copied into our Snakefile:

 locations = [
 	"Aleknagik_1_NNE",